gsa-oes/office-of-evaluation-sciences/pages/Connect/opportunities.md

 image:
 image_full: true
 class:
-summary: Our team is passionate about building and using evidence to better serve the public.
+summary: Learn more about joining OES and working with us as an agency collaborator or affililate.
 ---
 ## Join OES